 Seeking the best of the best?
 Look into American Public University System to pursue your degree in Natural Resources Conservation.
-Students who enjoy a more slow-paced life will appreciate American Public University System's location in the small town of Charles Town, West Virginia.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 It's difficult to beat Columbia Southern University if you wish to study Natural Resources Conservation.
-This school has one of the largest student bodies in Alabama.
+Orange Beach, Alabama promises a quaint small-town feeling for students to grow in.

 Oregon State University is among your top options if you're planning on studying Natural Resources Conservation.
 The setting in a major urban center is tremendous for young people seeking out considerable opportunities for social networking, adventure, and life.

-University of Maryland - University College is among your best bets if you're planning on studying Natural Resources Conservation.
-Positioned in Adelphi, Maryland, University of Maryland - University College affords a safe, suburban environment for young people.
+University of Maryland Global Campus is among your best bets if you're planning on studying Natural Resources Conservation.
+With over 20,000 students, University of Maryland - University College is among the biggest schools in the country.

 University of Maryland - University College provides advanced degree programs for those who want to keep going after achieving a four-year degree.
 The student body at University of Maryland - University College is remarkably diverse and welcomes undergraduates from over 38 U.S. states and 1 nations around the world.
 Ever wish schools were graded with a report card?
 Now they are.
 Take a look at University of Maryland - University College's scorecard.